devops329/devops/instruction/jest/jest.md

 ![Jest VS Code extension](jestVsCodeExtension.png)

-Make sure you checkout the ability for the extension to run the tests whenever they change and also to show the code coverage.
+Make sure you check out the ability for the extension to run the tests whenever they change and also to show the code coverage.
 To access this functionality click on the gear icon in the Test Explore pane.
-Then chose when you want the test to run and also toggle the coverage option.
+Then choose when you want the test to run and also toggle the coverage option.

 ![code Coverage](codeCoverage.png)